House Approves Russia Trade Bill

 The legislation would lift a 1974 trade restriction known as the Jackson-Vanik amendment, which linked the most favorable U.S. tariff rates on Russian goods to the right of Jews in the former Soviet Union to emigrate.
 WTO rules require normal trade relations on an unconditional basis.

 U.S. exports to Russia of organic, inorganic, and miscellaneous chemical products have been rising.
-They totaled more than $360 million in 2011, growing 14% over 2010.
+They totaled more than $360 million in 2011, up 14% from 2010.

 Russia’s tariffs on chemicals and plastics currently average 6.7% and go as high as 20%.
-After full implementation of its WTO accession commitments, Russia’s average tariff on U.S. chemical sector exports will be reduced to 5.3%.
+After full implementation of its WTO accession commitments, Russia’s average tariff on imports from the U.S. chemical sector will be reduced to 5.3%.

 The trade bill includes an unrelated provision that would require the U.S. to deny visas and freeze the assets of Russian officials suspected of violating human rights.
-President Barack Obama has indicated that he will sign the measure.
+President Barack Obama has indicated that he will sign the measure if it clears Congress.

 Join the conversation